International SIM card deals

 Most international SIMs are rolling contracts, where you get a certain allowance of calls and texts per month, which will often include UK calls as well.
 However, this won’t include calls to premium rate numbers in the UK or overseas, or any calls to customer support and similar services who charge for calls.

 All major networks and many of the smaller providers offer international calling add-ons.
-This may be a simpler option than an international SIM as you can use your current mobile and network without having to worry about a new SIM.
+This may be a simpler option than an international SIM only deal, as you can use your current mobile and network provider without having to worry about a new SIM.
 Depending on which add-on you choose, adding international calls to your plan will normally add somewhere between £3 and £15 to your monthly bill.

 The four main UK network providers all have international add-ons that include: